shellbellquinn/employee-tracker/README.md

 Use InquirerJs NPM package to interact with the user via the command-line.

 Use console.table to print MySQL rows to the console.
 There is a built-in version of console.table, but the NPM package formats the data a little better for our purposes.

+Demo of the working application video file can be found in the assets folder.